MJSahebnasi/Thesis-temporal-network-platform/roadmap.md

     - [ ] node [/edge?] sudden death (attack)
     - [ ] node [/edge?] on/off
   - [ ] implementation:
+    - [ ] for each process we need 2 implementations:
+          one with time generator func passed, one with entity-time pairs passed overloading?
     - [ ] node [/edge?] entrance
     - [ ] node [/edge?] natural death (end of life span)
     - [ ] node [/edge?] attack (sudden death)